 ORCID hosts webinars, events, and meetings to provide updates on ORCID and to explore topics of interest to the community.
-We will be moving over our history of events through January 2021, and in the meantime, access the 2020 events here.

 Due to the global pandemic, the focus of most researchers around the world has changed to COVID-19 impact and recovery.
 In our work, we leverage the power of ORCID and other persistent identifiers to form a connected graph of scholarly communications to understand how organizations and countries are collaborating towards finding a pathway to COVID-19 recovery.